CodePori: Large-Scale System for Autonomous Software Development Using Multi-Agent Technology: Discussion

 \section{Discussion}

-Recently, LLMs have experienced significant growth in the field of SE, transforming various aspects of the field.
 In this paper, we utilized an LLM-based agent to automate the code generation process.
-Our study explores the potential of these agents in software development.
-Our main goal is to automate the code generation process and reduce development time to assist practitioners and researchers.
-Below, we discuss the implications of the results, their challenges, and potential future works.
+Our study explores the potential of these agents in software development, with the primary objective of evaluating their capability for large-scale code development in a real-world scenario.
+Below, we discuss the implications of our results, including the identified challenges and opportunities for future research.